honeycombio/beeline-go/RELEASING.md

 # Releasing

+- Update the version in `version.go` to the new version
 - Update `CHANGELOG.md` with changes since last release
 - Commit changes, push, and open a release preparation pull request for review
 - Once the pull request is merged, fetch the updated `main` branch